sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 `doForEach`, and a function call is emitted for the inner call to `myForEach`.

-Unfortunately, SpiderMonkey cannot generate optimized code for `myForEach` without inlining it into the caller, which bring us to problem 2.
+Unfortunately, SpiderMonkey cannot generate optimized code for `myForEach` without inlining it into the caller, which bring us to problem two.
 SpiderMonkey tracks the types of function arguments and the result types of JavaScript operations and uses that information to generate code specialized to those types.